Swansea University Lecture and Content Recording Policy

 - Not all learning activities are suitable for recording, e.g. where there is use of whiteboards, demonstrations etc. or if a high degree of audience interactivity is used;

-- Ethical issues, or the use of sensitive material which may render the recording as being inappropriate.
+- Ethical issues, or the use of sensitive material which may render the recording as being inappropriate;

-All staff are encouraged to engage with and make use of the lecture recording facility provided in learning spaces across the campuses.
-By default this is an opt-in service, the decision to make the recording will lie with the individual staff member/s delivering the learning activity or at Programme level (whichever is deemed appropriate within the College/School) and the availability of the software within the teaching space.
+All staff are encouraged to engage with and make use of the lecture and content recording facility provided by Information Services and Systems (ISS) at Swansea University.
+By default this is an opt-in service, the decision to make the recording will lie with the individual staff member/s delivering the learning activity or at Programme level (whichever is deemed appropriate within the College/School) and the availability of the software within the teaching space

 Recordings should only be made accessible to those students enrolled on the course unless otherwise agreed by the staff delivering the learning activity.